ccemerdem/Badges/README.md

 # There is 2 way to create badges; "issue" and "repository"
 ## Step 1 for the "issue" way (recommended):
 Enter the "issues" tab.
 Click "New issue" then upload your image by drag and drop.
-Right after the image is uploaded, you will see a URL. <br> After copying the URL, you can close the tab.
+Right after the image is uploaded, you will see a URL.
+After copying the URL, you can close the tab.

 ## Step 1 for the "repository" way:
 Create a public "repository" then click on the uploaded image, press the three dots in the right corner, and choose the "Copy permalink" option.